muldjord/skyscraper/docs/FAQ.md

 #### Q: Skyscraper by default generates a composited screenshot that combines both boxart, screenshot and wheel.
 I just want it to export the raw artwork, how do I do that?

 A: Skyscraper includes a powerful artwork compositor you can set up any way you like.
 Read more about the possibilities [here](https://github.com/muldjord/skyscraper/blob/master/docs/ARTWORK.md).
 If you just want it to export the raw unmodified screenshot and other pieces of artwork, you can use the `/home/USER/.skyscraper/artwork.xml.example2` and copy it to `/home/USER/.skyscraper/artwork.xml`.
-This will do the trick.
+Remember to regenerate the gamelists after you've done this to make use of the new artwork configuration.